garethmarkel/ukb-administration/docs/pheno/data_manipulation.md

 |     5123456    |     4223415      |                   |     M8414         |                   |     2005-10-05    |     2005-10-05    |     2005-10-05    |     W231     |

 <p>&nbsp;</p>

-#### Summary-level hospital inpatient data

-UK Biobank has also created summary fields that provide the first date of any given diagnostic or operation code, which may be sufficient for many researchers’ needs.
-More information about summary-level hospital inpatient data can be found [here](https://biobank.ctsu.ox.ac.uk/crystal/label.cgi?id=2000).

 ### Primary care (To do)